smlhelp/book/src/concepts/inductionintuition.md

 # Thinking About Recursion Inductively

-There's a strong association between mathematical induction and recursion, especially in SML.
+There's a strong association between mathematical induction and recursion.
 Often times, we'll be able to use similar vocabularies when describing SML problems and mathematical induction.
-In particular, we're going to be use the words **base case, induction hypothesis and induction step** to describe both types of problems.
+In particular, we're going to be use the words **base case, induction hypothesis, and induction step** to describe both types of problems.
 In essence, we'll be able to approach writing SML functions the same way we approach writing induction proofs.

 <!-- TODO: Put a reference to induction workshop / general induction review -->